The local converse theorem for $Mp_{2n}$ : the generic case: Introduction

 The paper is organized as follows:

 In Section 2, we provide the necessary background and set up for the precise formulation of the theorems.
 We also reduce Theorem~\ref{main} to its weak version, which is stated as Theorem~\ref{main1}.
 In Section 3, we explain the LTC and review some of its known properties.
 We then proceed to prove that the LTC preserves genericity and gamma factors between $\Mp_{2n}$ and $\SO_{2n+1}$.
 This is a key component of the results presented in the paper.
 In Section 4, we compute the twisted Jacquet module of the Weil representation, which plays a crucial role in proving the preservation of genericity in Section 3.
 In Section 5, we provide a proof of Theorem~\ref{main} and Theorem~\ref{stab}.
-In Section 6, we prove the rigidity theorem for $\Mp_{2n}$ as an application of the theorems established earlier.
+In Section 6, we prove the rigidity theorem for $\Mp_{2n}$.